tirtho/CognitiveDocumentTranslationApp/README.md

   }
 }
 ```
-And when you run the function in Azure, you need to have the above variables set in App Setting for the Function App.
+And when you run the function in Azure, you need to have the above variables set in App Setting for the Function App, as in the Portal screen below -
+![FuncApp][FuncAppImage]

+### The Spring Boot App Service Setting

+The Web App reads data from Cosmos DB to render in the UI.
+The settings to connect to the Cosmos DB are in Configuration menu item as shown in the Portal screen below -
+![AppSetting][AppSettingImage]

 # Command Line Cognitive Translation Programs in python